 ■ The main body of the configuration file consists of object definitions: sources, destinations, logpaths define which log message are received and where they are sent.
 All identifiers, option names and attributes, and any other strings used in the syslog-ng configuration file are case sensitive.
-Objects must be defined before they are referenced in another statement.
 Object definitions (also called statements) have the following syntax:

 '''

-object_type object_id {<options>};
+type-of-the-object identifier-of-the-object {<parameters>};

 '''

-- Type of the object: One of source, destination, log, filter, parser, rewrite rule, or template. - Identifier of the object: A unique name identifying the object.
+Type of the object: One of source, destination, log, filter, parser, rewrite rule, or template.

+• Identifier of the object: A unique name identifying the object.
 When using a reserved word as an identifier, enclose the identifier in quotation marks.